citizenfx/fivem-docs/content/docs/support/client-issues.md

 Entry Point Not Found
 ------------------------------
 Delete `v8.dll`, `v8_libbase.dll`, `v8_libplatform.dll` if available in your `C:\Windows\system32` directory.
 These are (leftover) files from other applications that incorrectly use `system32` to place these files.
-FiveM loads dll's from `system32` first, resulting in these incorrect dll's being loaded.
+FiveM loads DLLs from `system32` first, resulting in these incorrect DLLs being loaded.

 Moving of xyz.exe failed (err = 32)
 ------------------------------
-First check your task manager for existing FiveM related processes; if you see them, close them.
+First, check your Task Manager for existing FiveM related processes; if you see them, close them.
 If that doesn't fix the issue, you may want to submit a [support ticket][antivirus-ticket] regarding your antivirus.

 Stuck on 'Starting FiveM, we're getting there'
 ------------------------------------------------------------